 Purpose: To feature undergraduate and graduate student research in the fields of language and linguistics through papers and presentations by students from national and international institutions, and to promote fellowship and networking among the chapters of Sigma Tau Delta's Southwestern Region.

-Abstract submissions are invited from individuals and organized panels of undergraduate and graduate students.
-Individual presentations should be 12 to 15-minutes.
-Panel presenters may select a 50 or 65 minute time block.
-Presentation topics may include, but are not limited to, relationships between and among language, linguistics, and their many applications in
+The Language and Linguistics Student Conference is now open for submissions.
+Undergraduate and graduate students are invited to submit abstracts for individual presentations and organized panels.
+Individual presentations should be 12 to 15 minutes.
+Panel presenters may select a 50 or 65-minute time block.
+Presentation topics may include, but are not limited to, relationships between and among language, linguistics, and their many applications in:

 - natural and artificial languages